 Each National Police Week, the Memorial Fund relies on Honor Guards from across America to participate in the following activities.
-Honor Guard activities for the Memorial Fund are coordinated by a team of volunteers, led by the Metropolitan Police Department of Washington, DC and Brian Lacey, Assistant Director of Memorial Programs for the Memorial Fund.
+Honor Guard activities for the Memorial Fund are coordinated by a team of volunteers, led by the Metropolitan Police Department of Washington, DC and Memorial Fund staff members Brian Lacey and Kaitlin Gilbride.

-From mid-day until midnight, honor guard teams will stand vigil at the center medallion of the Memorial.
+The Standing Watch for the Fallen ceremony will begin at 1500 hours.
+This ceremony includes a color guard, all state flags held by honor guard personnel from their respective states, and various departmental flags.
+Following the conclusion of the ceremony until midnight, honor guard teams will stand vigil at the center medallion of the Memorial with a ceremonial wreath.
 At midnight “Taps” will be played, as the Memorial’s flags will be lowered to half-staff.
 A bugler will be needed for that purpose.

 Following the conclusion of the National Peace Officers Memorial Day Service on the West Front Lawn of the US Capitol Building, the National Memorial Wreath will be transported to the Memorial for a brief wreathlaying ceremony.

-After the wreathlaying ceremony, two-person teams of law enforcement personnel will stand vigil with the Wreath until midnight.
+After the wreathlaying ceremony, honor guard teams will stand vigil with the Wreath until midnight.
 At midnight “Taps” will be played, as the Memorial’s flags will be raised.
 A bugler will be needed for that purpose.